Scelionidae

+Scelionid wasps have reduced forewing venation, often with only one or two tubular veins along the front margin (many have submarginal, marginal, stigmal, and postmarginal veins).
+This resembles the pattern often seen in Chalcidoidea.

 They are generally idiobionts, attacking the eggs of various insects, such as butterflies (e.g., the hackberry emperor), and spiders.
 Many scelionids are important in biological control.
 Several genera are wingless, and a few attack aquatic insect eggs underwater.